kangmincho/kangmincho.github.io/about.md

 <!--author-->

 ## News
-* [January 2023] The book proposal of our group ([CE Lab](/Research.md)) is now accepted to **Springer Nature**!
-This will be published to the SDG Series of Springer this year.
+* [January 2023] **The book proposal of our group ([CE Lab](/Research.md)) is now accepted to Springer Nature!** This will be published to the SDG Series of Springer this year.
 * [December 2022] **CV** is updated!
 Please follow the link at the banner.
 * [November 2022] **[Library](/Library)** is now under construction on this website!
 * [November 2022] I launched this website for my personal records!
 * [August 2021] My compulsory military service began.
 Please refer to [Activities](/Activities) for more information.
 * [June 2021] I received my **Master's degree in Applied Math and Statistics** from Stony Brook University!
-You can find my name in p.50 of [Sixty-First Commencement Graduate List at SBU](https://www.stonybrook.edu/commcms/commencement/pdfs/may-2021-commencement-program.pdf).
+You can find my name in p.50 of the [Sixty-First Commencement Graduate List at SBU](https://www.stonybrook.edu/commcms/commencement/pdfs/may-2021-commencement-program.pdf).

 ## Some of my favorite quotes
 > **"If I have seen further it is by standing on the shoulders of Giants."** <br/>